awslabs/harmonix/website/docs/techdocs/architecture.md

 # Architecture

-## OPA Platform
+## Harmonix on AWS Platform

-The below diagram illustrates the major components of the OPA platform.
+The below diagram illustrates the major components of the Harmonix platform.

 The platform creation is automated by way of executing an AWS CDK script that will provision the needed resources in your AWS account.
 After running the script, you will have the Backstage developer portal running on AWS and it will be set up to persist its configurations to an RDS database.
 Backstage will be integrated with an identity provider to facilitate user logins.
 The default identity provider is Okta, but you can customize this to use a different one.

 Backstage is also integrated with a version control system.
 It is configured to discover entity definition files in existing Git repositories so that these entities will show up in the portal.
 Backstage will also be able to create new repositories to hold the source code of applications and other resources that are created by portal users.

-The default OPA version control system is GitLab.
+The default Harmonix version control system is GitLab.
 The platform creation scripts will set up a Community Edition of GitLab that runs on AWS, so that it can be used for demonstration purposes.
 It is possible through code modifications to switch to a different version control vendor that can be hosted on or outside of the AWS cloud.

 <p align="center">
 ![Website_Architecture_OPA_Platform.jpg](/img/diagrams/opa-architecture.png)